henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 Now link the annotations.proteins.fa file you want to use into your folder.

 ## BLAST approach

+A 'full' Blast analysis can run for several days and consume several GB of Ram.
+This is because all your proteins (or transcripts) needs to be submited to NCBI for blasting - and it can only do that in very small chunks - as well as run them against InterProscan, which in turn needs to launch a large number of queries against other databases.

 ### Perform Blast searches from the command line on Uppmax:

 To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under blastdb/blastplus) - of course, any other NCBI database would also work: